2013 Rugby League World Cup: Group stage

-The first two groups are made up of four teams whilst the other two groups feature three teams each.
-There will be a quarter-final round made up of the first three teams in the first two groups and the winners of each of the smaller groups.
-Group play will involve a round robin in the larger groups, and a round robin in the smaller groups with an additional inter-group game for each team so all teams will play three group games.
+The first two groups were made up of four teams whilst the other two groups feature three teams each.
+The quarter-final round was made up of the first three teams in the first two groups and the winners of each of the smaller groups.
+Group play involved a round robin in the larger groups, and a round robin in the smaller groups with an additional inter-group game for each team so all teams played three group games.